thsutton159/BudgetingAppV1/README.md

 # BudgetingAppV1
 This is a formula I used to help myself keep track of my finances.

+7/16/25
+Updated the distribute function within the BankAccount class.
+If the totalExpenses double amount is higher than the account balance, there is now an option to evenly distribute the balance across all expenses.
+This will also add the evenSplit amount to the emergencyFund and Spending money allocations.

+The next update will include a manual distribution of expenses.
+I'll likely rework how the distribute function works so that the user can choose how their funds are distributed up front.

+I'll also consider updating the even split functionality so that if a goal is met, the rest of the funds can be allocated to another goal.
+This probably defeats the purpose?
+But I want to add it in as a user preference.

 6/29/25
 At the moment, this app is composed of 3 files: TesterV1.java, BankAccount.Java, and Expense.java.